-Esther Groen – Partner at INNOPAY – discusses why organisations across all sectors should develop a coherent Data Strategy that will help them reap the benefits of the Instant Data Economy.
-Esther successfully supports financial institutions and corporates in their digital transformation, specifically focusing on how to operate in open, data-driven ecosystems.
+Mounaim Cortet – Managing Director of INNOPAY DACH – discusses why organisations across all sectors should develop a coherent Data Strategy that will help them reap the benefits of the Instant Data Economy.
+Mounaim has a solid track record in supporting financial institutions and corporates in their digital transformation, specifically focusing on how to operate in open, data-driven ecosystems.

-"The Data Economy is a digital ecosystem in which data is collected and exchanged by networks of parties to derive value from the information.
-The value of the EU Data Economy is predicted to increase to EUR 643 billion by 2020, representing 3.17% of the overall EU GDP.
+"The Data Economy is a digital ecosystem in which data is collected and exchanged by networks of parties to create value for customers.
+The value of the EU Data Economy is predicted to increase to EUR 829 billion by 2025, contributing to more than 5% of the overall EU GDP.
 Currently 2.5 quintillion bytes of data are created each day, and the amount of data will continue to increase exponentially as more people are onboarded, as the Internet of Things expands, and as the sharing economy develops.

 Instant Data Exchange reflects the idea of analysing this data in real time, and creating immediate and relevant insights as quickly as possible.
 This concept is popular in new offerings that deliver up-to-the minute information – such as weather apps and route services – as well as those that recommend special services based on the real-time analysis of situations – such as in the insurance sector.

 In recent years, the trend towards real-time information and services has become more important with the development of new technologies like the Internet of Things, cloud technology, instant messaging and push notifications.
 Customer expectations and behaviours are changing, and this means that real-time information and services are now expected in both B2C and B2B.

 As the pace of new data creation increases, it is becoming necessary for corporates to get the most out of their data by analysing it straight away and producing immediate and relevant insights.
 Globally, it is estimated that better access to data will help unlock at least $3-5 trillion in global economic value."